MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/whats-new/2024/02/devtools-122.md

 ---
 title: What's New in DevTools (Microsoft Edge 122)
-description: "Icons are displayed correctly in high-contrast mode.
+description: "Copilot's explanation of Console errors includes a suggested fix.
 Keyboard shortcut to move through the open tools is working correctly.
-Copilot's explanation of a Console error includes a suggested fix.
+Icons are displayed correctly in high-contrast mode.
 And more."
 author: MSEdgeTeam
 ms.author: msedgedevrel
 ms.topic: conceptual
 ms.service: microsoft-edge
 ms.subservice: devtools
-ms.date: 02/22/2024
+ms.date: 02/23/2024
 ---
 # What's New in DevTools (Microsoft Edge 122)